 Symptoms of Blackheads

 Blackheads and whiteheads are a mixture of sebum, oils and cellular remains that form firm to solid plugs within hair follicles.
-Blackheads are exposed to the surface of the skin and darkens at the surface when expose to oxygen.
+Blackheads are exposed to the surface of the skin and darken at the surface when exposed to oxygen.

 Whiteheads are closed from the surface of the skin through cellular debris at the follicle opening.
 They do not oxidize or turn brown because they are closed from oxygen.
 They form “milia”, a light or yellow-white lump.
 An important note to consider is it can lead to acne as soon as bacteria are added to these plugs.

 The treatment is not to pop the problem but to extract the oils and debris instead.
 Read on to know our favorite blackhead masks that will break down the blemish-like issue ASAP!

 1. The Body Shop Tea Tree Skin Clearing Clay Face Mask